 The Register of Parks & Gardens of Special Historic Interest in England was first compiled by English Heritage in the early 1980s.
 The purpose of the register is to help ensure that the features and qualities which make these landscapes of national importance can be safeguarded during ongoing management or if any change is being considered which could affect them.
 Registration is undertaken by English Heritage and not the District Council.

-The historic parks & gardens on the register are graded – I, II* and II, however their inclusion on the register does not in itself bring additional statutory controls but local authorities are required to make provision for the protection of the historic environment in their policies.
+The historic parks and gardens on the register are graded – I, II* and II, however their inclusion on the register does not in itself bring additional statutory controls but local authorities are required to make provision for the protection of the historic environment in their policies.
 Registration is a material consideration in planning terms.
-Procedurally, to ensure that applications for development, which may affect a registered park or garden, are determined with appropriate advice, local authorities are required to consult English Heritage (for grade I & II*) and the Garden History Society (all grades).
+Procedurally, to ensure that applications for development, which may affect a registered park or garden, are determined with appropriate advice, local authorities are required to consult English Heritage (for grade I and II*) and the Garden History Society (all grades).